-The Robert Wood Johnson Foundation (RWJF) was a long-term supporter of the tracking service.
-(See Program Results for grant ID# 038868 for a report on RWJF's support from 1997–2002.)
+RWJF was a long-term supporter of the tracking service.
+(See Program Results Report for grant ID# 038868 for a report on RWJF's support from 1997–2002.)

 From July 2003 through April 2005, RWJF grant ID# 048709 was made so that the tracking service would provide focused reports in the areas of women's health; public health preparedness; insurance reform; and tobacco-use prevention, control and restrictions.
 Yet, in the National Conference of State Legislatures' reports to RWJF, it is clear that the Health Policy Tracking Service did not cover these subjects.
 Instead, it continued to provide its regular publications.

 In spite of this, RWJF continued to support these regular publications through July 2007.
 Part of this support funded access to the tracking service for RWJF program officers and national program office staff.
 The grants also subsidized subscription rates for small nonprofit organizations.

 During the course of the RWJF grants, the Health Policy Tracking Service changed ownership twice-transitioning from a nonprofit organization to a for-profit company.
 The National Conference of State Legislatures sold the tracking service to NetScan iPublishing, a for-profit company in Falls Church, Va., on January 1, 2004.
 The project director moved to NetScan with the project.
 Then, in January 2005, Thomson Reuters, a for-profit company, in New York City, purchased NetScan, including the tracking service.
 The company integrated NetScan into its existing operations.